 The Plan's fund investments are stated at fair value, based on quoted closing market prices, other than the USEC Stable Value Fund.
+Participant loans are valued at cost, which approximates fair value.
 Purchases and sales of investments are recorded on the trade date.
 Interest income is recorded on the accrual basis.
 Dividend income is recognized on the ex-dividend date.

-The Plan presents in the statements of changes in net assets the net appreciation (depreciation) in the fair value of its investments, which consists of the realized gains or losses and the unrealized appreciation (depreciation) on those investments.
+The Plan presents in the Statements of Changes in Net Assets Available for Benefits the net appreciation or depreciation in the fair value of investments, which consists of the realized gains and losses and the unrealized appreciation or depreciation on those investments.